Financial Aid - How to Pay for College

 CAL GRANT:

-The Cal Grant is a grant for California students specifically and the amount you get is based on your FAFSA or CADAA form, so there’s no separate application you have to fill out.
-After you’re done filling out the FAFSA/CADAA, you should create an account at WebGrants4Students to check your Cal Grant status. https://www.csac.ca.gov/cal-grants
+The Cal Grant is a grant (as in FREE money!) for California students specifically.
+The amount you get is based on your FAFSA or CADAA form (if you are undocumented), so you do NOT have to fill out any new application!
+Just be sure to complete the FAFSA or CADAA by the March 2nd deadline, and ensure your school submits your GPA to complete your application.
+After you’re done, you should create an account at WebGrants4Students (https://mygrantinfo.csac.ca.gov/) to check your Cal Grant status.

 CSS PROFILE FORM: